Dateline: Kuala Lumpur, Malaysia

 In that way, property prices have gone up, even if inflation has eaten up some of the headline rates.
 Indonesia is a tricky place to invest and would require caution to do so.
 However, for the right investor who wanted to take advantage of the slumping currency, there may be some opportunities.

-Now, I don’t expect Cambodia to be a top investors’ pick forever.
+Now, we don’t expect Cambodia to be a top investors’ pick forever.
 For now, however, you can purchase a decent-sized apartment in the city center for as little as $40,000.
-I came up with an aggressive “50/20/100” strategy that involved buying a property for $50,000, renovating it for $20,000, and selling it for $100,000 within the first 6-12 months.
+We came up with an aggressive “50/20/100” strategy that involved buying a property for $50,000, renovating it for $20,000, and selling it for $100,000 within the first 6-12 months.

 In addition to real estate investing, Georgia offers nearly limitless prospects for entrepreneurs looking to start a business.
 While the number of trendy restaurants and boutique hotels has been on the rise, Georgia is one of those countries where the population seems eager for western-style online businesses that innovate the market.

 Opportunity in Georgia is wide open and we have recently reversed our opposition to buying property there provided you do your homework, making it a smart play for investors who want a pro-business country to park their cash in.